er-lang/er/README.md

     + One of the jobs of `--static`: http://erlang.org/pipermail/erlang-questions/2010-June/051868.html
     * A spec enables optimisation, eg: on calls to polymorphic functions.
     - Look into embedded specs to display terms.
 Eg: `f :: () -> ‹string› f()=[]`, `> f() #=> ""`
-    + Get rid of the need of a package manager using Go's package semantics
+    + Get rid of the need of a package manager using Go's package semantics.
+There's *.app.src for that.
-    + Unboxing & inlining such as `compile's inline_list_funcs`
+    + Unboxing & inlining such as `compile's inline_list_funcs`.
+And unboxing of stdlib functions.
     * Grammar issues regarding record/maps and no `,`?: scan for 'Var#name'.
     + Prepend `fun ` to º|•-notation.
     - `a | b | c` as match-multiple notation.
+    * `#include <app1>` = `-include_lib("app1/include/app1.hrl").` If that fails then `-include("include/app1.hrl").`
+    * `#include "include/defines.hrl" with ?macro1/0 ?macro2/2` for reading clarity
-* Compile to Erlang/Core Erlang. clang level of expressivity in errors.
+* Compile to Core Erlang. clang level of expressivity in errors.
 Colors available.
+* **Lightning-fast compilation times**

 ## Step 2
 * Consistent stdlib.
 Whole rework of the API.
 Look at C++'s or Haskell's for containers.
-* Binaries are strings by default, not lists.
+- Binaries are strings by default, not lists.
 * Additions to stdlib: UTF-8 strings, …
-* Compiling directly to BEAM?
+- Compiling directly to BEAM?
-* Fully featured LLVM backend.
+- Fully featured LLVM backend.
 * A package manager a-la Homebrew-Hackage-AUR.
 Community-managed and stuff.

-## Step 3
-* ???